wthdevelopers/wthslack/README.md

 16. Change all UUIDv1 to UUIDv4.

-17. Add Foreign Key constraints for certain columns in the SQLAlchemy database model.
+17. Add Foreign Key constraints for certain columns, as well as any other relevant relationships in the SQLAlchemy database model.

 18. Add a randomizer feature to randomly create groups from people in a specific channel (`#matchmaking`), taking into account their technology of interest, role/field of expertise & category/problem theme preferences (either use graph partitioning with a recursive Kernighan-Lin algorithm or discrete constrained optimization).
 Might be difficult to implement.